Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Fiber-wise intersection Floer homology

-This is compact without boundary.
-For small $\epsilon'$ it is also disjoint from $dg$ and the zero-section (uses that $q$ is an isolated critical point).
-So, for small $t_0>0$ it is also disjoint from both $K_t$ and $L_t$ when $0<t<t_0$.
-Furthermore, if $u\co \R \times I \to T^*N$ is a pseudo-holomorphic strip as dictated by the lemma then the $\Z/2$ algebraic intersection of $u$ and $W$ is $1$.
-Indeed, the assumptions means that the boundary links precisely once with this.
+for $R/2 <\epsilon <R$.
+The manifold $W$ is compact without boundary, and it is disjoint from $df$ and the zero section.
+By the above choice of $\delta$ it is also disjoint from $u(S^1)$ when $u$ is as described in the lemma.
+In fact, the upper part of the boundary can only pass over points of $W$ (here ``over'' means with larger $\norm{p}$ value) and the lower part of the boundary passes under.
+Hence the assumptions imply that the $\Z/2$ algebraic intersection of $u$ and $W$ is $1$.

-It follows by the following standard monotonicity lemma that $u$ has area at least $\delta$ for some small $\delta>0$. \end{proof}
+It follows by standard monotonicity (Lemma~\ref{lem:Fiberwise:6}) that $u$ has area at least $a$ for some small $a>0$. \end{proof}

-\begin{lemma} Let $M$ be any symplectic manifold without boundary, with a compatible almost complex structure $J$.
-Then for any compact subset $C\subset M$ and open neighborhood $U$ around $C$ there is a lower bound on the area of any non-constant connected pseudo-holomorphic curve passing through $C$ with closed image in $U$. \end{lemma}
+\begin{lemma} Let $M$ be any open symplectic manifold with a compatible almost complex structure $J$.
+Then for any compact subset $C\subset M$ and an open neighborhood $U$ around $C$ there is a lower bound on the area of any non-constant connected pseudo-holomorphic curve passing through $C$ defined on an open domain and with proper image in $U$. \end{lemma}

 \begin{proof} This was proven (but not phrased like this) in \cite{MR809718}. \end{proof}